marttiphpbb/phpbb-ext-showtopicsubscribers/README.md

 You can install this on the latest release of phpBB 3.1 by following the steps below:

-* Create `marttiphpbb/showsubscribers` in the `ext` directory.
+* Create `marttiphpbb/showtopicsubscribers` in the `ext` directory.
-* Download and unpack the repository into `ext/marttiphpbb/showsubscribers`
+* Download and unpack the repository into `ext/marttiphpbb/showtopicsubscribers`
-* Enable `Show Subscribers` in the ACP at `Customise -> Manage extensions`.
+* Enable `Show Topic Subscribers` in the ACP at `Customise -> Manage extensions`.

 ## Uninstall

-* Disable `Show Subscribers` in the ACP at `Customise -> Extension Management -> Extensions`.
+* Disable `Show Topic Subscribers` in the ACP at `Customise -> Extension Management -> Extensions`.
 * To permanently uninstall, click `Delete Data`.
-Optionally delete the `/ext/marttiphpbb/showsubscribers` directory.
+Optionally delete the `/ext/marttiphpbb/showtopicsubscribers` directory.

 ## Support

-* Report bugs and other issues to the [Issue Tracker](https://github.com/marttiphpbb/phpbb-ext-showsubscribers/issues).
+* Report bugs and other issues to the [Issue Tracker](https://github.com/marttiphpbb/phpbb-ext-showtopicsubscribers/issues).

 ## License